kmizu/mregex/README.md

 # mregex

-A minimal eegex matcher in Scala.
+A minimal regex matcher in Scala.
 This repository is mainly aimed at learning implementations of regular expressions.

 ## Usage